rhythm022/git-learning/readme.md

-we will have a git commands here
+we will have a git commands here eg. add